SantiagoLesait/HenryApp/README.md

 ```
 REACT_APP_API_URL=http://localhost:3001
 ```
--Install Mongoodb on your computer and create a database called HenryApp.
+- Install Mongoodb on your computer and create a database called HenryApp.

--Head to the Googledeveloper consoles to obtain your OAuth keys.
+- Head to the Googledeveloper consoles to obtain your OAuth keys.
 If you're unfamiliat with the process, you can find some helpful guides here.

--Sign up with Mailgun and obtain an API key.
+- Sign up with Mailgun and obtain an API key.

--Create a .env file in in the api folder with the following contents:
+- Create a .env file in in the api folder with the following contents:

 ```
 DATABASE_ATLAS=mongodb+srv://HenryApp:HenryAppAtlas@cluster0.bucqc.mongodb.net/test